mekorot/VideoAgentHub/README.md

 This repository documents the **architecture, conventions, and setup steps** required to build an enterprise‑grade video discovery agent with auditable and reproducible behavior.

 ---
+### Copilot Agent Description (Copy)

+This AI assistant specializes in answering user questions by searching and analyzing meeting video transcripts stored in SharePoint.
+When a user submits a question, the agent uses the SharePoint connector to locate relevant video transcripts, identifies the most relevant segment that answers the query, and returns a **structured response with three mandatory parts**:

+1. **A concise answer in Hebrew**
+2. **A supporting citation** taken verbatim from the transcript, including **speaker attribution**
+3. **A Stream 365 video link** that jumps directly to the **exact timestamp** where the answer appears

+#### Language & Reasoning Rules
+- ✅ All user‑facing output **must be in Hebrew**
+- ✅ Internal reasoning and processing are performed in **English**
+- ❌ The agent never mixes languages in surfaced responses

+#### Video Link Construction
+The Stream 365 link is generated using a **strict, deterministic formula**:
+- A constant Stream 365 base URL
+- The video file name sourced from the **SharePoint `Title` field**
+- A **URL‑encoded JSON payload** containing playback options with **millisecond‑level timestamps**
+- Required query parameters needed by the Stream 365 web player

+#### Trust & Determinism
+- The agent **never guesses, infers, or fabricates information**
+- Answers are generated **only** from confirmed transcript content
+- If required data (transcript, filename, timestamp, or context) is missing, the agent explicitly requests it from the user

+This design ensures the agent is **deterministic, auditable, bilingual‑safe, and enterprise‑ready**, while providing precise, timestamped answers backed by authoritative transcript evidence.

 ## 🚀 Overview